ludicast/angular-rails/README.md

 ## Angular-Helpers

 In an attempt to DRY up angular apps I added an angular-helpers coffeescript file to the assets path.
-So far all it has is a Router class that sets up some defaults.
+So far it has a Router superclass for your main application router.
 If you subclass it in Coffeescript like so:

     class @PhotoGalleryCtrl extends Router
       routes:->